top of page

 In this way, communication is a linchpin for managing mental load.

-It’s not just about exchanging words with the other individuals involved but it’s about understanding and setting appropriate boundaries, recognising responsibilities and appreciating the needs of all concerned.
+It’s not just about exchanging words with the other individuals involved but it’s about understanding and setting appropriate boundaries, recognising responsibilities, and appreciating the needs of all concerned.

 Setting clear boundaries:

 this is important in both our personal and professional lives.
 We have all probably experienced situations where we’ve ended up agreeing to something that we didn’t really want to, doing things that go beyond what we were originally willing to do.
-If this happens frequently then it can significantly impact on our mental health and wellbeing.
-Assertiveness is a key part of this.
-Sadly it is often misunderstood and some people worry that assertiveness equates to aggressiveness, but this isn’t the case.
-One way of thinking about it is that, whereas an aggressive stance is
+If this happens frequently then it can significantly impact our mental health and wellbeing.

 “I win you lose”,